lizdebiase/agile/README.md

 We brought a highly-skilled, cross-functional team for this effort who have experience in creating modern digital applications.We created our MVP following responsive design principles.
 We implemented our front-end with the Bootstrap framework to provide a completely responsive experience.
 We conducted usability tests to observe users on these platforms and used Google’s chrome mobile display test tool to emulate the experience of different platforms.

-We closely followed the Digital Services playbook guidelines as detailed in the link below:U.S. Digital Services Playbook (https://playbook.cio.gov)
+We closely followed the Digital Services playbook guidelines as detailed in the link below: **U.S. Digital Services Playbook** (https://playbook.cio.gov)

 The “outside-in” product development approach incorporates the application development aspects of the U.S. Digital Services Playbook and you can read about it here: